 The most robust and well-understood positive cloud response is the longwave cloud feedback related to an upward shift in cloud height.
 This contribution can be largely attributed to the so-called "fixed anvil temperature" (FAT) mechanism (Hartmann and Larson, 2002), which states that the outflow level of deep convective clouds occurs at a fixed temperature as the climate warms.
-This leads to a rise of high clouds associated with deep convection and a corresponding positive longwave radiative feedback positive cloud longwave feedback.
+This leads to a rise of high clouds associated with deep convection and a corresponding positive cloud longwave feedback.
 The clouds are not warming synchronously with the surface temperature.
-Therefore, the warming Tropics become less efficient at radiating away heat.
+Therefore, the warming tropics become less efficient at radiating away heat.
 As a consequence, the clouds induce a positive feedback to climate (Zelinka and Hartmann, 2011).
-It is expected that this mechanism occurs at all latitudes and has been estimated to give rise to a positive longwave feedback of + 0.2 W m-2 °C-1 (Zelinka et al., 2016), explaining roughly half of the mean cloud feedback of GCMs.
+It is expected that this mechanism occurs at all latitudes and has been estimated to give rise to a positive longwave feedback of $+0.2 \, \mathrm{Wm}^{-2} \, {}^{\circ}\mathrm{C}^{-1}$ (Zelinka et al., 2016), explaining roughly half of the mean cloud feedback of GCMs.

-3.2.2 Tropical low cloud feedback
+3.2.2 Tropical low-cloud feedback

-Climate models tend to produce a widespread positive low-cloud feedback, causing most of the overall spread in climate sensitivities among GCMs (Klein et al., 2017; Sherwood et al., 2014; Vial et al., 2013; Zelinka et al., 2016).
-The low-cloud feedback from GCMs participating in CMIP5 ranges from -0.09 to 0.63 W m-2 °C-1 (Webb et al., 2013) with a mean of +0.35 W m-2 °C-1 (Zelinka et al., 2016).
-This spread is largely attributable to the representation of marine stratocumulus and shallow cumulus clouds, and the transitions between them (Williams and Webb, 2009; Xu et al., 2010).
+Climate models tend to produce a widespread positive lowcloud feedback, causing most of the overall spread in climate sensitivities among GCMs (Klein et al., 2017; Sherwood et al., 2014; Vial et al., 2013; Zelinka et al., 2016).
+The lowcloud feedback from GCMs participating in CMIP5 ranges from -0.09 to $0.63 \,\mathrm{Wm}^{-2} \,{}^{\circ}\mathrm{C}^{-1}$ (Webb et al., 2013) with a mean of $+0.35\,\mathrm{Wm^{-2}\,^{\circ}C^{-1}}$ (Zelinka et al., 2016).
+This spread is largely attributable to the representation of marine stratocumulus and shallow cumulus clouds and the transitions between them (Williams and Webb, 2009; Xu et al., 2010).
 Recent studies using LES models (which capture the physics of these boundary-layer clouds in a realistic manner) have provided a deeper understanding of and helped isolate key mechanisms behind low-cloud feedbacks (Bretherton, 2015).
 Changes in reflective properties, humidity, and convection contribute as well (Medeiros et al., 2008; Qu et al., 2015; Zhang et al., 2013).
 Also, total cloud amount observations in combination with model results support a positive, temperature-driven low-level cloud feedback (Clement et al., 2010; Klein et al., 2017; Myers and Norris, 2016; Qu et al., 2015).
-The overall confidence in the tropical low cloud feedback had been generally low (Grise and Medeiros, 2016), but the recent observational and high resolution modelling results increase the (Klein et al., 2017) low cloud feedback level of confidence.
-While the overall confidence in the tropical low cloud feedback had been generally low (Grise and Medeiros, 2016), it has been increased by the recent observational and high resolution modelling results (Klein et al., 2017).
+While the overall confidence in the tropical lowcloud feedback had been generally low (Grise and Medeiros, 2016), it has been increased by the recent observational and high-resolution modelling results (Klein et al., 2017).

-3.2.3- Mid-latitude cloud reflectance feedback Mid-latitude cloud amount feedback
+3.2.3 Mid-latitude cloud reflectance feedback

-Several observational studies (Bender et al., 2012; Eastman and Warren, 2013) have reported poleward shifts of the mid-latitude cloud field over the past 40 years.
+Several observational studies (Bender et al., 2012; Eastman and Warren, 2013) have reported poleward shifts in the mid-latitude cloud field over the past 40 years.
 These studies attribute the poleward cloud shifts to mid-latitude jet (see glossary) shifts, even though later studies have shown that they are more strongly related to the expansion of the Hadley cell (Tselioudis et al., 2016).
-Similar poleward jet and cloud shifts are also simulated by most GCMs, although with a weaker strength than observed (e.g. Yin (2005)).
-These shifts of optically thick storm clouds to higher latitudes with weaker incoming solar radiation makes them less efficient radiation reflectors and thus induces a positive feedback of an uncertain amount These shifts of clouds to higher latitudes with weaker shortwave radiation induce a positive feedback of an uncertain amount and of medium confidence in AR5 models (Boucher et al., 2013), but have subsequently been shown to vary greatly by ocean basin, season, and model (e.g. Grise and Polvani (2014); Kay et al. (2014)) thus reducing the level of confidence in the feedback.
-The misrepresentation of extratropical low-level clouds in models has also implications for the cloud water phase feedback (see following section).
+Similar poleward jet and cloud shifts are also simulated by most GCMs, although with a weaker strength than observed (e.g. Yin, 2005).
+These shifts in optically thick storm clouds to higher latitudes with weaker incoming solar radiation make them less efficient radiation reflectors and thus induce a positive feedback of an uncertain amount and of medium confidence in AR5 models (Boucher et al., 2013) but have subsequently been shown to vary greatly by ocean basin, season, and model (e.g. Grise and Polvani, 2014; Kay et al., 2014), thus reducing the level of confidence in the feedback.
+The misrepresentation of extratropical low-level clouds in models also has implications for the cloud water phase feedback (see following section).